‘Teen Mom 2’ Star Kailyn Lowry Admits To Having A ‘Love/Hate’ Relationship With Former Husband Javi Marroquin

 Kailyn Lowry and Javi Marroquin have an “up and down” relationship.

-Two years after the Teen Mom 2 couple called it quits on their marriage after three years and one son, five-year-old Lincoln Marshall, Lowry opened up about their current relationship during an episode of her podcast series with Lindsie Chrisley, Coffee Convos.
+Two years after the Teen Mom 2 couple called it quits on their marriage after three years and one son, 5-year-old Lincoln Marshall, Lowry opened up about their current relationship during an episode of her podcast series with Lindsie Chrisley, Coffee Convos.

 “We fight every other day.
 It’s a real love/hate relationship … parent-ship,” Lowry explained of her dynamic with Marroquin, according to a report shared by Us Weekly on May 2.